curtischong/collect_my_data/README.md

 A SOLID PROTOTYPE OF THIS WILL BE OUT ON APRIL 20TH.
 (Sorry Kaggle and ml in cpp. dw I have decent plans for you two :) )

 I guess a part of why I'm doing this is to help myself refocus.
 This is a terrible analogy but I think of this as Ghenghis Khan's 3-month mongol hunt to bring his two brothers close together.
 Refocusing on his goals.
-Brilliant.\

-# collect_my_data
+Brilliant.